-Figure 30.
-Roles and responsibilities supporting water supply planning.
-Dark blue activities directly support the outcomes of this Master Plan; light blue provide secondary don't directly relate to the regional outcomes in Chapter 6 but are still key water supply planning functions.
+Figure 30: Roles and responsibilities supporting water supply planning.
+Dark blue activities directly support the outcomes of this Master Plan; those in light blue don't directly relate to the regional outcomes in Chapter 6 but are still key water supply planning functions.